Euclid preparation: Determining the weak lensing mass accuracy and precision for galaxy clusters: Assessment of systematic effects in lens or source catalogues

 \subsubsection{Impact of photo-\texorpdfstring{$z$}{z} uncertainties}

 In Fig.~\ref{fig: SNR_scatter_photoz}, we plot the difference between the $\rm (S/N)_\textsc{wl}$ for the `LSS + shape noise' source catalogue with true galaxy redshifts, see Fig.~\ref{fig: SNR_distribution}, and that derived from a source catalogue with photo-$z$ noise.
 Photo-$z$ noise generally reduces the lensing $\rm (S/N)_\textsc{wl}$, particularly in the higher-mass bins.
 The reduction is larger for the non-conservative photo-$z$ selected sample, with $\rm (S/N)_\textsc{wl}$ lower by $15 \, \%$ on average, than for the robust one, $\rm (S/N)_\textsc{wl}$ lower by $5 \, \%$ on average.
+We notice a larger $\rm (S/N)_\textsc{wl}$ using the robust selection in some high-mass, high-redshift bins.
+However, their low statistics do not allow for a significant conclusion about deviations from the `LSS + shape noise' case.
 As summarised in Table~\ref{tab: SNR threshold}, photo-$z$ noise generally decreases the $\rm (S/N)_\textsc{wl}$.
 The decrease is slightly smaller in the robust case because the removal of foreground contaminants strengthens the lensing signal.
 However, at low mass and low redshift, the robust photo-$z$ selection decreases the $\rm (S/N)_\textsc{wl}$ slightly more than in the non-conservative case.
 This is because the robust photo-$z$ cut reduces the overall number of sources and shape noise dominates in this mass regime.

 Figure~\ref{fig: mass_bias_systematics} shows the weighted average of the mass bias and scatter in different mass bins considering the ML point estimator.
 In the non-conservative case, the mass bias can be as large as $-40 \, \%$ and it exceeds the $-20 \, \%$ limit for $\log M_{\rm sim} \la 14.75$.
 On the other hand, for the robustly selected background sample, the mass bias does not significantly change from the fiducial case.
 This trend is also seen for the relative mass change in Fig.~\ref{fig: mass_change_systematics}, where the WL mass for the non-conservative selection differs from the WL mass measured on true redshift data.
 On the other hand, the robust photo-$z$ selection does not show a significant relative change.